-The patented family of FilterLine® etCO2 sampling lines is designed for use with Microstream™-enabled capnography monitors and can be used on both intubated and non-intubated patients.
+FilterLine® etCO₂ sampling lines are designed for use with Microstream™-enabled capnography monitors and are available for intubated and non-intubated patients.

 The open mask system OxyMask™* EtCO2 with Microstream™ connector is engineered to deliver a wide range of O2 levels and help keep patients safe.
 Simply increase or decrease oxygen meter flow from 1 liter per minute (Ipm) up to flush (>15 Ipm) to deliver 24-65 percent FiO2 to help maintain the desired SpO2 measurement.